sachintyagi22/azure-templates/README.md

 5. Configure subscription level log diagnostic settings to push the activity logs data to dataguard storage account
 6. Configure any resource logs (that need to be analyzed by the dataguard) diagnostic settings to make it available to dataguard storage account.
 7. Create a bastion host in the public subnet to connect to the VMs in the VNet.

+## Assign RBAC permissions for the AD tenant graph to Managed Identity

+### Prerequisites
+1. Tenant id for Active directory

+Run [this script](scripts/configure-ad-settings.ps1) to assign AD read roles to the managed identity and configure archiving of AD audit events.

 ## Launch Dataguard VM